catherinesyeh/doodle/README.md

 * _Note:_ this is probably not as important of a distinguishing feature

 ## other notes
 This UI was implemented from scratch, without using a tutorial.
+I did use the [tinysort](https://tinysort.sjeiti.com/) library to help with sorting in my code.
 I focused on the inputting availability aspects of both platforms, so I didn't incorporate differences in login, calendar syncing, etc.